 You will be given oxygen through small tubes placed gently in your nostrils or through the plastic guard in your mouth.
 A clip will be attached to a finger or ear-lobe so that the levels of oxygen in the blood can be monitored.
-Your blood pressure may also be measured automatically during the procedure using a cuff around your arm.
+Your blood pressure may also be measured automatically during the procedure using a cuff around your arm

-After the test, you will remain in the unit to rest for two hours.
+After the test you will remain in the unit to rest for two hours.
 Following this, you will be asked to have a drink of water before going home.
-Occasionally an X-ray of the chest will be taken before you are allowed to drink.